 Navigating the complex world of business is definitely not for the faint of heart or for those who quit easily.
 To get where they are now, iconic companies such as Apple, Amazon, Starbucks, Disney or Microsoft have had to evolve constantly, keep up with market trends, listen to the voice of the customers and…sort out a huge number of legal issues.

 Inconvenient as they may be, legal issues are part and parcel of running a company and, throughout your executive journey, you will have to learn how to prevent them and how to deal with them when they arise.
+Sometimes it is easier just to look into using online legal services to help with any issues that may arise.

 Choosing the wrong corporate form

-When starting a business, most entrepreneurs focus heavily on the product they are developing, how it can make customers’ lives better and how it can be rolled out on the market – and that’s a noble goal, but, once the first exciting, informal years go by and the company becomes more stable, many executives realize that they chose the wrong business structure.
+When starting a business, most entrepreneurs focus heavily on the product they are developing.
+How it can make customers’ lives better and how it can be rolled out on the market – and that’s a noble goal.
+But, once the first exciting, informal years go by and the company becomes more stable, many executives realize that they chose the wrong business structure.
 Terms like sole-proprietorship, partnership, limited partnership, corporation or limited liability company sound very vague at first, but understanding what each structure implies is essential if you want to avoid legal complications in the future.

 Disagreements between shareholders